Medication Safety: Tips for Seniors Living Independently

 Why Medication Safety Matters

-According to the CDC, adverse drug events cause approximately 1.3 million emergency department visits each year in the United States.
+According to the CDC, adverse drug events cause approximately 1.3 million emergency department visits each year.
 Older adults are especially vulnerable because they often:

 - Take multiple medications from different doctors